braadworst/lg-core/README.md

 const road = core('webserver');
 ```
 **environmentId:string**
-The primary environment id for the road, this is the executing environment that will be used when an update cycle is fired.
+The primary environment id for the road, this is the executing environment that will be used when an update event is fired.

-**[options.parser:object]**
-The parser to use when handling the _matchValue_.
-Read more about parsers in the [guide](https://lagoonroad.com/guide#parsers).

 **[options.resetAfterCycle:boolean]**
-By default the relay object gets cleared after an update cycle of the road, sometimes, mainly on the client, you want to keep the relay populated even if an update cycle has ran.
+By default the relay object gets cleared after an update event of the road, sometimes, mainly on the client, you want to keep the relay populated even if an update event has ran.
 To do so, you can set this boolean to  _false_

 ---